Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ##### 4) Space Battle <a name="SpaceBattle_TacticalActionStep"></a>
 <div>

-At this step, if there are ships controlled by two different players in the System just activated, a Space Battle must be resolved.
+At this step, if there are ships controlled by two different players in the active System, a Space Battle must be resolved.
 In this Space Battle, the active player is the *attacker*, while the other player is the *defender*.
 For complete rules about how to resolve a Space Battle, see the [Space Battle section](#user-content-SpaceBattle).
 </div>

 ##### 5) Planetary Landings <a name="PlanetaryLandings_TacticalActionStep"></a>
 <div>

 > Change from base SA: Clarification that each ship bombarding must be assigned to a single planet and may not split its bombardment between multiple planets.
-Clarification that the ships bombarding must be assigned during this step of the activation sequence.
+Clarification that the ships bombarding must be assigned during this step of the activation sequence (instead of being vague).

 The Planetary Landings step consists in two parts:
 </div>